Coastal Road (Mumbai): Land reclamation

 The project involved the reclamation of 111 ha of land from the sea, of which 26.5 ha was used for the road and its interchanges, and 14.5 ha to build a seawall.
 The remaining 70 ha or about 63.6% of the total reclaimed land will be used as a green space and for recreational amenities.
 This is the largest land reclamation undertaken in the history of independent India.
 A 4.35 km stretch of the Coastal Road is built on reclaimed land.

 Promenade

 The 70 ha of reclaimed land left over after constructing the Coastal Road is planned to be used for green and recreational areas.
 A 7.47 km long and 20 metre wide contiguous promenade runs parallel to the Coastal Road, on its seaward side, from Priyadarshini Park to the Worli end of the Bandra–Worli Sea Link.
 It is twice the length of Marine Drive, which is currently the city's longest promenade.
 A total of 16 pedestrian underpasses (1 every 500 metres) between Priyadarshini Park and Worli provide access to the promenade.
 The BMC proposes to build gardens and parks, a cycling and jogging track, public toilets, an open auditorium, a butterfly park and other recreation spaces.
+In August 2025, the BMC opened the first 5.5 km stretch of the promenade to the public as part of a phased rollout of the full 7.5 km seafront walkway.